zzulueta/mslearn-ai-agents/Instructions/05-agent-orchestration.md

 1. In the **SelectionStrategy** class (below the **main** function), find the comment **Select the next agent that should take the next turn in the chat**, and add the following code to define a selection function:

     ```python
+   # Select the next agent that should take the next turn in the chat
    async def select_agent(self, agents, history):
         """"Check which agent should take the next turn in the chat."""